Inger Johnson

 A Little About Me

-Over the course of treating patients for 16 years, I have discovered that emotional health has a significant impact on physical health.
+Over the course of treating patients for over 18 years, I have discovered that emotional health has a significant impact on physical health.
 A person with a history of emotional trauma often experiences physical symptoms in the present, such as stomach aches, neck pain, and insomnia.
 This pattern of disharmony can be resolved by regulating the body’s qi to reset and balance the physiological and nervous systems.

-- My specialties are women’s health issues (including infertility), autoimmune disorders, anxiety and depression, and pain relief (such as back and neck pain).
+• My specialties are women’s health issues (including infertility), autoimmune disorders, anxiety and depression, and pain relief (such as back and neck pain).

-- I also treat autoimmune conditions, motor vehicle accidents, seasonal allergies, addiction, eating disorder recovery, PTSD, sleep disorders, diverticulitis, Crohn’s disease, IBS, dizziness, vertigo, post-concussive syndrome, chronic fatigue, Bell’s palsy, psoriasis, eczema, and the side effects of cancer treatments.
+• I also treat autoimmune conditions, motor vehicle accidents, seasonal allergies, addiction, eating disorder recovery, PTSD, sleep disorders, diverticulitis, Crohn’s disease, IBS, dizziness, vertigo, post-concussive syndrome, chronic fatigue, Bell’s palsy, psoriasis, eczema, and the side effects of cancer treatments.

-- Master’s degree in Acupuncture & East Asian Medicine, Seattle Institute of East Asian Medicine.
+• Master’s degree in Acupuncture & East Asian Medicine, Seattle Institute of East Asian Medicine.
 Diplomate in Oriental Medicine, National Certification Commission for Acupuncture & Oriental Medicine.
 Certificates of completion for Kiiko Matsumoto’s palpation diagnosis series and the Medical Qi Gong series under the guidance of Dr. Guan-Cheng Sun.

 The Five Modalities of Chinese Medicine